Magnesium stearate safety, side

 cream, regular soda, cookies, pastries, a piece or birthday cake, white bread,

-more than 2 cups of coffee a day, cream added to the coffee, artificial
+chocolate, more than a cup of coffee a day, cream added to the coffee,

-sweeteners, margarine, or any type of unhealthy food?
-I think drinking several
+artificial sweeteners, margarine, or any type of unhealthy food?
+I think

-ounces of fruit juice at one time is a much more significant health issue since
+drinking several ounces of fruit juice at one time is a much more significant

-it raises blood sugar levels and promotes an excess insulin response.
-I am
+health issue since it raises blood sugar levels and promotes an excess insulin

 not realize there is a higher risk of harm from so many other activities they do